chickennugget0005/Harris-Corner-Detector-System/README.md

 # Create a virtual Environment to run any of these programs
-# You need to download pakages OpenCV, numpy as np, p& yzed.sl as
+# You need to download pakages OpenCV, numpy as np, p& yzed.sl as sl

 #Error when tried to install python package because it can corrupt the system python installation used at system level.
 Ubuntu 22.04+